 Mood swings, feeling down, sad, and uninterested in things you normally do on a daily basis is part of life but when it persists and you can’t get your normal feelings back, it may be called depression.
 This article is all about how you can overcome depression.

 What is Depression?

 People experiencing depression may have feelings of dejection, hopelessness, and sometimes, suicidal thoughts.
-It can either be short term or long term.
-Negative life events such as heartbreak, loss of a loved one or job, lack of advancement in career or life can lead to depression.
+It can either be short-term or long-term.
+Negative life events such as heartbreak, loss of a loved one or job, and lack of advancement in career or life can lead to depression.

 What are the Symptoms of Depression?

 - Depressed Mood